 Medical research reveals that graying of hair is linked to deficiency of folic acid and biotin.
 Folic acid is the water soluble member of the vitamin B family, and grey hair is one of the numerous effects of a folic acid deficiency.
 This necessitates the intake of PABA or para-aminobenzoic acid which is important for the body to produce folic acid.
 PABA also protects hair follicles and prevents graying.
 Vitamin B12 needed for making red blood cells is also linked the graying of hair and hence suggested as a supplement.
 Other supplements needed to stop grey hair growth include biotin, Vitamin A and E, Zinc, Choline and pantothenic acid.
 Used as supplements, these will not only prevent further graying of hair but also reverse the process.

-One such supplement is Grey Defence an all natural dietary supplement specially formulated to stop grey hair and slow down the growth of grey hair.
+One such supplement is Gray Hair RX an all natural dietary supplement specially formulated to stop grey hair and slow down the growth of grey hair.

 SHAMPOOS AND OILS